 Research into multiple long-term conditions is a strategic priority for the NIHR.
 The NIHR has published a strategic framework for research into multiple long-term conditions (MLTC), which sets out what we mean when we talk about MLTC; our initial evidence aims to enhance the evidence base in this area; and cultural changes taking place to foster new research.

-The HS&DR, HTA and PHR programmes would like to encourage all researchers to consider an MLTC perspective in their projects and produce learning with a clear pathway to patient benefit either through the NHS, social care or public health systems or for policymakers in national or local Government; or considers the conduct and ways of delivering projects on multiple long-term conditions.
-This is to further understanding on MLTC and improve knowledge on the best methods and processes for incorporating MLTC research questions into complex projects (including clinical trials) in health, social care and public health The programmes want to fund Studies within a Project (SWAPs) grounded in the complexity of research that is required to better understand MLTC, and reach the widest base and range of participants who are representative of the MLTC communities which will benefit from the findings of the research funded.
+The Health and Social Care Delivery Research (HSDR), Health Technology Assessment (HTA) and Public Health Research (PHR) Programmes would like to encourage all researchers to consider an MLTC perspective in their projects and produce learning with a clear pathway to patient benefit either through the NHS, social care or public health systems or for policymakers in national or local Government; or considers the conduct and ways of delivering projects on multiple long-term conditions.
+This is to further understanding on MLTC and improve knowledge on the best methods and processes for incorporating MLTC research questions into complex projects (including clinical trials) in health, social care and public health.
+The programmes want to fund Studies within a Project (SWAPs) grounded in the complexity of research that is required to better understand MLTC, and reach the widest base and range of participants who are representative of the MLTC communities which will benefit from the findings of the research funded.